atillatan/blog/_articles/How-to-use-Github-Pages-for-static-website.md

 redirect_url:
 ---

-# How to use Github Pages for static website
+# How to use Github Pages for static websites

 - You can turn your Github  repository into a page very easily